What is Video Production?

-In simple terms, pre-production is actually the work that is done before shooting starts.
-It can be anything from budgeting, scripting, storyboard creation, hiring of crew, casting, site recce, permits and so on.
+In simple terms, pre-production is actually the work that is done before video filming begins.
+It can be anything and everything from concept planning, budgeting, scripting, story board creation, hiring of crew, casting, location recce, permits and so on.
+It is usually carried out by a team of professionals.
 If you miss anything out during this process, you can expect major hiccups during filming.

-The production stage is when shooting begins.
-We will only paint you a scenario for a medium scale corporate shoot and not a big budget film.
-It is during this short timeframe that you will see DOP (Director of photography), a producer who in most cases will double up as a script supervisor(to assist the DOP in making sure there is script continuity), the guy in charge of set lighting and between 2-3 assistant videographers and crew.
-Whenever audio recording is involved, you will see a guy with a battery operated sound mixer around his neck.
+The production stage is when the shooting begins.
+We will only paint you a scenario for a medium scale corporate video shoot and not a big-budget film.
+It is during this short timeframe that you will see DOP (Director of Photography), a producer who in most cases will double up as a script supervisor(to assist the DOP in making sure there is script continuity), the guy in charge of set lighting and between 2-3 assistant videographers and crew.
+Whenever audio recording is involved, you will see a guy with a battery-operated sound mixer around his neck.

-Shooting begins and the key personnel will keep going through script and storyboards throughout the whole shooting process usually shouting out directions to the rest of the personnel involved right till the moment the record button is pressed.
+Shooting begins, and the key personnel will keep going through script and storyboards throughout the whole shooting process usually shouting out directions to the rest of the personnel involved right till the moment the camera record button is pressed.

-For a really small scale production, usually it’s just the videographer and his assistant going around getting shots based on the shot list given.
-We personally have seen a news presenter running around with only a videoman who doubles up as a soundguy for a news feature for one of the networks in Asia.
+For a minimal scale production, usually, it’s just the videographer and his assistant going around getting shots based on the shot list given.
+We personally have seen a news presenter running around with only a video man who doubles up as a sound guy for a news feature for one of the news networks in Asia.

-One of the most important part of post work is storage.
+One of the most important part of this step is data storage.
 Is it reliable?, is it fast enough?
 We make it a habit of not reusing SD cards as having the footage intact in the cards simply means you have a fantastic backup.
 Just in case something untoward happens to the storage unit.